stephan-klein/supersonic/docs/supersonic/guides/navigation/navigating-between-views/tabs.md

   ]
 ```

 A tab object consists of the `title`, `id` and `location` properties, which are relatively straightforward.
-The `location` property string can be a URL pointing to your tab, or a [route][route-guide].
+The `location` property string can be a URL pointing to your tab, or a [Supersonic route][route-guide].
 </section>

 <section class="docs-section" id="tabs-layers">